alexnm/house-moldovan-blog/src/posts/spotlights/el-chalten.md

   <figcaption>This is how the bus to El Calafate looks like.</figcaption>
 </figure>

+There are a couple of supermarkets in El Chalten, but they aren't always well supplied.
+There's also a very good [local shop](https://goo.gl/maps/kM7WRRJg9X4JzDRx5) with fresh dairy and meat (it seems to be closed now, though).
+Besides these, there are a bunch of sport equipments stores that sell very good snack bars, perfect for long hikes.

+We stayed at a very clean [hotel](https://goo.gl/maps/xSNpjAEW4f1WptUq8) with kind hosts.
+They helped us with planning our day trips and recommended places to eat.
+Speaking of, close to the hotel there are two very cosy restaurants owned by local people: one for [meat lovers](https://goo.gl/maps/JWS2bmFHhZ8mb9W38) with excellent parilla (steak) and one with more [generic food](https://goo.gl/maps/wSeQZURCZVd6xYrE9).

 ### Packing checklist

-- Sunglasses and sun protective hat
+- Sunglasses, sunscreen and sun protecting hat
-- Sunscreen cream
-- At least 3 layers of clothing, including a raincoat and windstopper
+- At least 3 layers of clothing, including a fleece jacket and a windstopper
+- A raincoat
 - Hiking shoes
-- A light backpack for carrying some snacks and water
+- A light backpack for carrying food and water for the day